swapnalikadam/swapnalikadam/README.md

 ## Hi there, I am Swapnali :raising_hand_woman:
 ### Software Engineer by Profession :woman_technologist:

-I am an international student in Canada who recently completed my master's in computer science.
+I am an international student in Canada who recently completed a master's in computer science.
 I bring over 4 years of industry experience in web development as a Fullstack Software Developer in the E-commerce domain, along with 8 months of Canadian experience gained from an internship in an Oil and Gas domain company.
 I am actively seeking opportunities in software development and am eager to apply my skills and contribute valuable insights to innovative projects.

 ## Skills and Experience
 * REACT